bboxdigital/lvc-api-docs/exit-api-main/auth.md

 - **API Documentation:** Refer to the API documentation for specific details on available resources, request parameters, and response formats.

 Congratulations!
-You've successfully set up and authenticated with a REST Open API.
+You've successfully set up and authenticated with a REST OpenAPI.
 Use this guide as a starting point and refer to the API documentation for more advanced features and customization options.
 Happy coding!